Boroughs of New York City: Manhattan

 Manhattan (co-extensive with New York County) is the geographically smallest and most densely populated borough.
 It is the symbol of New York City, as home to most of the city's skyscrapers and prominent landmarks, including Times Square and Central Park; and may be locally known simply as The City.
 Manhattan's (New York County's) population density of 72,033 people per square mile (27,812/km^{2}) in 2015 makes it the highest of any county in the United States and higher than the density of any individual U.S. city.
 Manhattan is the cultural, administrative, and financial center of New York City and contains the headquarters of many major multinational corporations, the United Nations Headquarters, Wall Street, and a number of important universities.
 Manhattan is often described by Americans as the cultural, financial, media, and entertainment capital of the world.

 Most of the borough is situated on Manhattan Island, at the mouth of the Hudson River.
 Several small islands are also part of the borough of Manhattan, including Randall's Island, Wards Island, and Roosevelt Island in the East River, and Governors Island to the south in New York Harbor; Liberty Island, on which the Statue of Liberty stands, is a Manhattan exclave, as is the original portion of Ellis Island.

 Manhattan Island is loosely divided into Lower, Midtown, and Uptown regions.
 Uptown Manhattan is divided by Central Park into the Upper East Side and the Upper West Side, and above the park is Harlem.
 Marble Hill was part of the northern tip of Manhattan Island, but the Harlem River Ship Canal, dug in 1895, separated it from the remainder of Manhattan.

 Before World War I, the old channel was filled in and Marble Hill became part of the mainland.
 After a May 1984 court ruled that Marble Hill was part of Bronx County (not New York County), the matter was definitively settled later that year when the New York Legislature overwhelmingly passed legislation declaring the neighborhood part of both New York County and the Borough of Manhattan.

-New York City's remaining four boroughs are collectively referred to as the outer boroughs.